 Making history now

 In 2010, Canada established itself as arguably the best ski cross nation in the world after the Canadian ski cross team swept the men’s podium at the 2010 Winter X Games in Aspen, Colorado.
-A few months later, ski cross made its debut at the Winter Olympic Games in Vancouver, B.C., where Whistler’s Ashleigh McIvor made history by winning the first women’s ski cross Olympic gold medal.
+A few months later, ski cross made its debut at the Winter Olympic Games in Vancouver, where Whistler’s Ashleigh McIvor made history by winning the first women’s ski cross Olympic gold medal.

 At the 2010 Paralympic Games, B.C.’s Lauren Woolstencroft won gold in all five of her events on home soil.
 She retired after the Games with a career total of 10 Paralympic medals.

-In 2011, Alpine Canada’s athletes were on top of the world once again as Canada’s Chris Del Bosco and Kelsey Serwa won double gold at the ski cross world championships in Deer Valley, Utah.
+In 2011, Alpine Canada’s athletes were on top of the world once again as Canada’s Chris Del Bosco and Kelsey Serwa won double gold at the ski cross world championships in Deer Valley, U.S.A.
 Alpine skier Erik Guay proved himself as one of the best Canadian speed skiers of all time by winning gold in downhill at the world championships in Garmisch-Partenkirchen, Germany.
 Later that season, he claimed his 15th World Cup podium, putting him second only to Steve Podborski in Canadian men’s World Cup podiums.

-Also in 2011, Chris Williamson, from Markham, Ont., made para-alpine history in Arta Terme, Italy, when he stepped on the IPC (International Paralympic Committee) World Cup podium for the 100th time in his career.
+Also in 2011, Chris Williamson, from Markham, Ont., made para-alpine history in Arta Terme, ITA, when he stepped on the IPC (International Paralympic Committee) World Cup podium for the 100th time in his career.

-In 2012, Jan Hudec, Guay and Ben Thomsen proved to the world that Canada’s speed team is a force to be reckoned with when they finished 1-3-5, respectively, in the World Cup downhill in Chamonix, France.
+In 2012, Jan Hudec, Guay and Ben Thomsen proved to the world that Canada’s speed team is a force to be reckoned with when they finished 1-3-5, respectively, in the World Cup downhill in Chamonix, FRA.
 It was the best result for the men’s team since 1994, when Ed Podivinsky and Cary Mullen were first and second in Saalbach, Austria.

 A month later on March 4, 2012, a beaming 21-year-old Erin Mielzynski landed on the cover of Canada’s national newspapers with her first top-10 World Cup finish.
-Mielzynski, of Guelph, Ont., captured a gold medal in slalom in Ofterschwang, Germany, and became the first Canadian to win a World Cup slalom race in more than 40 years.
+Mielzynski, of Guelph, Ont., captured a gold medal in slalom in Ofterschwang, GER, and became the first Canadian to win a World Cup slalom race in more than 40 years.
 The last Canadian to stand atop a World Cup slalom podium had been Betsy Clifford in 1971.

 Another young, female skier made history in 2012.
 At 19 years old, Marielle Thompson, of Whistler, B.C., became the first Canadian to win an individual ski cross Crystal Globe after only her second season on the World Cup circuit.